“I had treatment last year and I want to give something back.”

 Most cases of lymphoedema happen within 3 years of the surgery.
-Researchers are trying to understand how the drainage of tissue fluid from the arm goes wrong in lymphoedema and why some women get it but most do not.
+Researchers were trying to understand how the drainage of tissue fluid from the arm goes wrong in lymphoedema.
+And why some women get it but most do not.

 More about this trial

 Tissue fluid is produced constantly and comes from the very small blood vessels (capillaries) throughout the body.
 At the same time as it is formed, the fluid is drained away by the lymphatic system.